|Value||Eligibility||Open date||Close date|

 d.
 Applicants must apply and be considered for the Research Training Program (RTP) Scholarships.
 RTP applicants will be automatically considered for the Faculty of Engineering International Tuition Fee Research Scholarship.
 A separate application is not required.

 a.
-The successful applicant will be awarded the Scholarship on the basis of their RTP application, their area of study and research proposal, or other evidence of research potential.
+The successful applicant will be awarded the Scholarship on the basis of academic merit, their area of study and research proposal, or other evidence of research potential.

 b.
 The Faculty maintains the discretion to prioritise the awarding of the Scholarship to students whose supervisors are early to mid-career researchers and where their proposed research aligns with the Faculty's strategic research priorities.

 c.
-The Scholarship will be awarded based on the nomination of a Selection Committee consisting of the Faculty Associate Dean (Research), Associate Dean (Research Education), each Head of School and each School’s Research Training Director, or their nominees.
+The Scholarship will be awarded based on the nomination of a Selection Committee consisting of the Faculty Associate Dean (Research), Associate Dean (Research Education), and each School's Research Education Director, or their nominees.
 The ultimate decision rests with the Associate Dean (Research).

 a.
 The Scholarship will provide academic course fees and the Student Services and Amenities Fee (SSAF), subject to satisfactory academic performance, as per the below duration:

 I. up to four research periods for a successful Masters by Research recipient.
-No possible extension.
+No possible extension (full-time equivalent).

-II. up to twelve research periods for a successful PhD recipient with a possible two research period extension.
+II. up to twelve research periods for a successful PhD recipient with a possible two research period extension (full-time equivalent).

 b.
 If a successful applicant converts from a Masters by Research to a PhD or vice-versa, the maximum duration of the Scholarship becomes that of the new candidature.